LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

+For training, the Stable-Baselines3~\cite{JMLR:v22:20-1364} library was employed and subsequently modified.
+The Basilisk Astrodynamics Simulation Framework~\cite{kenneally2020basilisk} was used as the simulator.
+To avoid oscillating control signals, generalized State Dependent Exploration (gSDE)~\cite{raffin2022smooth} was employed.
 The networks were initialized using orthogonal weight initialization, with scaling factors of 0.01 for the RW action network, 10.0 for the MT action network, and 1.0 for all remaining networks.
-The RW policy and value networks consisted of three hidden layers of 64 neurons each for the policy and two hidden layers of 64 neurons each for the value network.
-The MT policy and value networks used four hidden layers of 64 neurons each for both policy and value components.
+The RW subnetwork consisted of three hidden layers of 64 neurons each for the policy and two hidden layers of 64 neurons each for the value network.
+The MT subnetwork used four hidden layers of 64 neurons each for both the policy and the value networks.
 All networks employed the SiLU activation function.
+Table~\ref{tab:rw_mt_hyperparams} shows the hyperparameters used.
+For a more detailed description of PPO and its hyperparameters we refer the reader to~\cite{schulman2017proximal, JMLR:v22:20-1364, raffin2022smooth}.
+Sections~\ref{sec:twin-network-policy}--\ref{sec:finetuning} describe the initial training and post-training process of the base-agent.